webJose/wj.ObjectComparer/README.md

 1. Register (or scan) the data types that will be involved in property-by-property comparison.
 2. Create an object comparer object for the object types to be compared.
 The order is important, so choose wisely.
 3. Using the comparer object from #2 above, run any of the `Compare()` methods and capture the result.
-4. If you call any of the overloads that return a collection, you can now examine the individual property results.
+4. If you called any of the overloads that return a collection, you can now examine the individual property results.

 #### Step 1:  Registering a Data Type